keithmarsh/charge/README.md

     https://charge.fly.dev/

-and upload your CSB by selecting Choose Files and clicking on your CSV and pressing Submit
+and upload your CSV by selecting Choose Files and clicking on your CSV and pressing Submit

 You'll get a page showing your usage, average rate for the hour, and total, like this